Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets throughout her life.

 Ancient Chinese Origins

 Most historians agree that pugs trace their origins to ancient China.
-The earliest records of pugs appearing in history can be dated back to 700 BC, where pugs were kept by Chinese emperors.
+The earliest records of pugs appearing in history can be dated back to 700 BC, when pugs were kept by Chinese emperors.
 During this period, Chinese royalty carefully bred small, short-legged dogs into a selection of specific breeds varying primarily by coat color and length.
 These dogs became the precursors to breeds that are still popular today, such as the Pekingese and the pug.
 As their popularity spread throughout the region, pugs were eventually kept by Buddhist monks in Tibet as well.

 In China during this time, pugs were held in such high regard that only royal families were permitted to own them.
 Royal pugs lived a life of luxury that most people during this time could only dream of.
 Emperor Ling To (168-190 AD) only allowed his pug to be served the finest foods and ordered his palace’s soldiers to stand guard to protect his pug at all times.
 Anyone caught attempting to steal or harm his pug was punished by death.

 Later on, pugs were commonly kept by Buddhist monks in their monasteries in Tibet.
 They were regarded as loyal companions by the Buddhist monks.
 Believe it or not, these little dogs may have also been utilized as guard dogs to protect Tibetan monasteries.
 Though small, these dogs were highly regarded by their masters.

 16th-17th Century: Pugs Overtake Europe